rh0dy/rhodnet.cloud/content/blog/creating-a-custom-wazuh-wodle.md

 ## Creating a Custom Wodle

-Let's explore how to use the `command` wodle with a simple toy example that runs a script at a given interval to generate alerts for our custom data source.
+Let's explore how to use the `command` wodle with a very simple toy example that runs a Python script at a given interval to generate alerts for our custom data source.

 ### Custom Script

-This Python implementation demonstrates the monitoring pattern.
-In this example, the script collects kernel version information and sends it to Wazuh as a custom event, but the same approach could be adapted to monitor any custom data source:
+The script collects kernel version information, which is our "data source" in this example, and sends it to Wazuh as a custom event - the same approach could be adapted to monitor any custom data source:

 ```python {filename="hello_world_wodle.py"}
 #!/usr/bin/env python3